 Other long-term effects of binge drinking include:

 Certain populations are more vulnerable to the dangers of binge drinking.
-Adolescents who binge drink, for example, face a higher risk of developing an alcohol use disorder.
+Adolescents who binge drink, for example, face a higher risk of developing an addiction.

-Women are more susceptible to the effects of binge drinking.
+Women are more susceptible than men to the effects of binge drinking.
 That’s partly because men have a higher body water content, which dilutes the concentration of alcohol in their system.
 Women have approximately 10 percent less body water than men.
-As a result, a woman will become drunker than a man of the same size who drinks the exact same amount of alcohol.
+As a result, a woman will become more intoxicated than a man of the same size who drinks the exact same amount of alcohol.

 Hormonal and metabolic differences also contribute to women’s lower tolerance for alcohol.